Business Administration MBA Executive MBA

 During the first semester of the MBA Program each student is assigned to a study team consisting of four to five students.
 Each student team meets with either the Director of the Associate Director to discuss their experience in the program.
 When consistent patterns emerge from the student teams we use that information to determine a plan to improve the program.
 Suggestions are then discussed by the MBA administration and program changes are made if necessary.

 Prior to graduation every student is required to meet with either the Director of the Associate Director to discuss their experience in the MBA Program and to offer any suggestions for program improvement.
 These suggestions are then reviewed by the MBA Executive Committee to determine what program changes may need to be made.
 In addition, graduating students complete two surveys - the EBI survey and the MSM exit survey.
-At the end of every school year, this information is reviewed with the Marriott School Deans and is used in making improvements to the MBA Program.
+At the end of every school year, this information is reviewed with the BYU Marriott deans and is used in making improvements to the MBA Program.